itf/6s092/courses/IAP19/PS/PS065/content.md

 csq_nsubmits = None
 </python>

-# Decision Trees and informational theoretic lowerbound
+# Decision Trees and Informational Theoretic Lower Bound

 A decision tree can be used to show how the input of an algorithm is mapped to the output.

-It displays all the decisions we make when running the algorithms on a generic input.
+We start at the root, and for every "decision" made in the algorithm, we pick a branch to travel down.
+The algorithm then returns a solution when we reach a leaf.
+The decision tree displays all of these decisions that we make when running the algorithm on a generic input.

-## Example with sorting
+## Example with Sorting
 For example, suppose we are sorting an array with 3 elements, $a,b,c$ by doing **pairwise comparisons**

 The decision tree could be the following: